silexlabs/silexlabs.org/_posts/2023-01-03-silex-v3-kickoff.md

 ## Motivations

 I'm a fan of no-code in general and Webflow in particular, I admit it !
-But their pricing is a bit off and I want to be able to make sites with **static / JAMStack technology**
+But their pricing is a bit off and I want to be able to make sites with **static / JAMStack technology / Composable architecture**

 I also like being able to **host websites and the app** on my (green) server and have the code of my sites versioned with git.